natasha-mann/chess/README.md

 ### Tests

-There are several unit tests for the functionality of the chess board, located in `src/utils/index.test.tsx`
+There are several unit tests for the functionality of the chess board, located in `src/utils/index.test.tsx` along with React tests for the UI components.

 These can be run with:

 ```
-npm run jest
+npm run test
 ```

 ### Notes: